JAC-CS-Game-Programming-Fall22/2-Match-3/README.md

 - `assets/`: Where we will keep all the fonts/sounds/images for the game.
 - `lib/`: All of the files that help us make a game, but are not specifically tied to one game in particular.
 In other words, the files in here are the framework we're building with which to create games.
+  - `DrawingHelpers.js`: Contains a helper function to draw a rounded rectangle.
+  - `Images.js`: Maintains an object with all the `Graphic` objects which can be referenced/drawn at any point in the game.
 - `src/`: All of the code that is specific to the game.
   - `config.json`: Contains configuration data required to load in the game assets.
 Before, we were doing this inside of `globals.js`.
 We always want to think about "separation of concerns" in software development, and game development is no exception. `globals.js` was getting too bloated, so we decided to separate the specific configuration for the game from the actual global variables.
   - `enums.js`: Too many magic strings and numbers in your program?
 Enums to the rescue!
 Here we define enums for things like state names, sound names, and image names.
 In particular for Match 3, we will also have our tile colours and patterns in here as well.